GrokImageCompression/grok/src/lib/jp2/highway/g3doc/quick_reference.md

 conversion to/from `float32_t`.
 The behavior of infinity and NaN in `float16_t` is implementation-defined due to ARMv7.

-On RVV, vectors are sizeless and cannot be wrapped inside a class.
+On RVV/SVE, vectors are sizeless and cannot be wrapped inside a class.
 The Highway API allows using built-in types as vectors because operations are expressed as overloaded functions.
-Instead of constructors, overloaded initialization functions such as `Set` take a zero-sized tag argument called `d` of type `D = Simd<T, N>` and return an actual vector of unspecified type.
+Instead of constructors, overloaded initialization functions such as `Set` take a zero-sized tag argument called `d` of type `D` and return an actual vector of unspecified type.

 `T` is one of the lane types above, and may be retrieved via `TFromD<D>`.

-`N` is target-dependent and not directly user-specified.
-The actual lane count may not be known at compile time, but can be obtained via `Lanes(d)`.
-Use this value, which is potentially different from `N`, to increment loop counters etc.
+The actual lane count (used to increment loop counters etc.) can be obtained via `Lanes(d)`.
+This value might not be known at compile time, thus storage for vectors should be dynamically allocated, e.g. via `AllocateAligned(Lanes(d))`.
 Note that `Lanes(d)` could potentially change at runtime, upon user request via special CPU instructions.
 Thus we discourage caching the result; it is typically used inside a function or basic block.

+`MaxLanes(d)` returns a (potentially loose) upper bound on `Lanes(d)`, and is implemented as a constexpr function.

 The actual lane count is guaranteed to be a power of two, even on SVE hardware where vectors can be a multiple of 128 bits (there, the extra lanes remain